Course code: #BH076P23

 Prerequisites:

-VCE Units 3 and 4 in Mathematical Methods (CAS) or Specialist Mathematics, with a study score of at least 20.
+Victorian Certificate of Education (VCE) Units 3 and 4 in Further Mathematics, Mathematical Methods (CAS) or Specialist Mathematics, with a study score of at least 20.

 China: